Caroline Bicks, BA, Harvard University; MA, PhD, Stanford University. Associate Professor of English, Boston College.

 Ruth Forman, BA, University of California at Berkeley; MFA, University of Southern California.
 VONA/Voices Writing Workshop.

 Ruth Forman is the author of poetry collections Prayers Like Shoes, Renaissance, We Are the Young Magicians, and children’s book, Young Cornrows Callin Out the Moon.
 She’s received the Barnard New Women Poets Prize, The Pen Oakland Josephine Miles Literary Award, The Durfee Artist Fellowship, the NCTE Notable Book Award, and recognition by The ALA.
 Ruth is a former teacher of creative writing with the University of Southern California and June Jordan’s Poetry for the People program at UC Berkeley as well as a thirteen-year faculty member with the VONA/Voices program.
 You can learn more about her at www.ruthforman.com.

 Shalom Goldman, BA, New York University; MA, Columbia University; PhD, New York University.
 Pardon Tillinghast Professor of Religion, Middlebury College.

-Alexa Huang, BA, National Tsing Hua University, Taiwan; PhD, Stanford University; Professor of English, George Washington University.
+Alexa Joubin, BA, National Tsing Hua University, Taiwan; PhD, Stanford University; Professor of English, George Washington University.

 David Huddle, BA, University of Virginia; MA, Hollins College; MFA, Columbia University.
 Professor Emeritus, University of Vermont.